|Major Groups > Gilled Mushrooms > Pale-Spored > Omphalinoid > Gerronema strombodes|

 by Michael Kuo

-This odd mushroom threw me for a loop several times this year.
+This odd mushroom threw me for a loop several times when I first began to find it, 15 years ago.
 It appeared on hardwood logs in abundance in late spring and early summer throughout my main collecting areas in central Illinois.
 The first problem was, I had never seen it before, in over a decade of rigorous collecting.
 How could a mushroom suddenly appear in great numbers when it had been absent until now?

 The second problem was that my collections differed so much that it took me forever to realize I was collecting one species.
 My first collection of the species represented very mature specimens; they were quite large (up to 10 cm across) and had yellow caps with radiating brownish fibers.
 Then I collected the species when it was young; these caps were grayish brown and only reached 5 cm across.
 It was only after I began to find the mushroom in intermediate stages that I realized the brown fibers on mature caps were the result of the cap's expansion; as it grows the densely-packed, innate brown fibers are stretched out and the yellow color underneath them begins to dominate.

-Ecology: Saprobic on the dead wood of hardwoods and conifers; growing alone, gregariously or, most typically, in clusters; late spring through fall; apparently limited to the southeastern United States, from Ohio to Florida, west to Illinois; apparently rare.
+Ecology: Saprobic on the deadwood of oaks and other hardwoods; growing gregariously or, more often, in clusters; late spring through fall; apparently limited to the southeastern United States and the lower Midwest, from Ohio to Florida, west to Missouri, northward to New York.
+The illustrated and described collections are from Illinois and Kentucky.

-Cap: 2.5-10 cm across; planoconvex at first, becoming centrally depressed or shallowly vase-shaped; tacky; with innate, brown to grayish brown pressed-down fibers that uniformly cover the surface when young, but begin to be stretched out and streaked-looking with age, exposing a pale yellowish surface underneath; margin becoming wavy with age.
+Cap: 2–11 cm across; planoconvex at first, becoming centrally depressed or shallowly vase-shaped; tacky at first but soon dry; with innate, brown to grayish brown pressed-down fibers that uniformly cover the surface when young, but begin to be stretched out and streaked-looking or finely scaly with age, exposing a yellow to pale yellowish surface underneath; margin not lined, often incurved, becoming wavy with age.

-Gills: Running down the stem; distant; yellowish white to pale yellow; short-gills frequent.
+Gills: Running down the stem; distant; pale to dark yellow; short-gills frequent; cross-veined in mature specimens.

 Spore Print: White.